06-reference/research

 4. How do we handle a new axis introduced after others have graduated?
 Does the new axis re-set the spot-check rate for the whole skill, or only for itself?
 Production literature is silent on this.

 5. What's the right canonical-exemplars folder size to avoid mode collapse?
 Bai et al. 2025 documents the failure but doesn't give a number.
-Empirical question - log artifact-shape diversity over time and watch for entropy decline.
+[REVISED 2026-07-19] No paper documents this failure — the citation this question was built on was misattributed and mischaracterized ([[2026-07-19-constitution-or-collapse-citation-verification]]).
+The question is now upstream of a number: does critic-side mode collapse occur in RDCO's regime at all?
+Empirical either way — log artifact-shape diversity over time and watch for entropy decline.

 Sources